 Another key concept that students explore in-depth at Sherman College is the Above-Down, Inside-Out (ADIO) approach to chiropractic.
 How important is ADIO to chiropractic?
 Important enough to have inspired the Sherman College logo!

-The logo of Sherman College of Chiropractic uses arrows to visualize the Above-Down, Inside-Out (ADIO) approach to health care.
-Through this philosophy, students learn that true health begins with the body’s control center, i.e. the brain.
-As chiropractic students know, the brain controls the body’s vital functions and relays information from the top down through the nervous system – otherwise known as above-down, and then from the inside-out.
+The logo of Sherman College of Chiropractic uses arrows to symbolize the Above-Down, Inside-Out (ADIO) approach to health care.
+Through this philosophy, students learn that true health begins with the body’s control center, the brain.
+Chiropractic students know the brain controls the body’s vital functions and relays information from the top down through the nervous system, otherwise known as above-down, inside-out.

-Understanding how ADIO works can be difficult for new patients unfamiliar to the benefits of chiropractic.
+Understanding how ADIO works can be difficult for new patients unfamiliar with the benefits of chiropractic.
 Can you imagine trying to explain ADIO without a thorough chiropractic education?
-It would be impossible!

 That’s why chiropractors need a keen sense of how chiropractic promotes health.
-It’s not just about their own understanding, but also about helping and educating their patients to lead healthier
+It’s not about their own understanding, but about helping and educating their patients to lead healthier lives.

 Students discuss the philosophy of chiropractic at Sherman College